kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 Should I adhere to that or do my own thing?
 Do I wait to say something's wrong or do I try to understand it first?

-Dan Luu wrote a post I think about often on
+Dan Luu wrote a post on
 [the Normalization of Device](https://danluu.com/wat/, where he talks about the process of strange things becoming normal over time and how that happens.
 From his post: